 - 1.1 The final text of these Sporting Regulations shall be the English version which will be used should any dispute arise as to their interpretation.
-Headings in this document are for ease of reference only and do not form part of these Sporting Regulations. - 1.2 These Sporting Regulations were published on the date written below in accordance with the provisions of the International Sporting Code.

-[For 2016 this Article will be amended to read "These Sporting Regulations were published on 1 March 2015 and may only be changed after this date with the unanimous agreement of all competitors entered in the 2016 Championship, save for changes made by the FIA for safety reasons which may come into effect without notice or delay."]
+Headings in this document are for ease of reference only and do not form part of these Sporting Regulations. - 1.2 These Sporting Regulations were published on 30 September 2015 and may only be changed after this date with the unanimous agreement of all competitors entered in the 2016 Championship, save for changes made by the FIA for safety reasons which may come into effect without notice or delay.